 LWC was easy, there is plenty of material online and in my modest home library.
 The reversing pinion again was not too difficult to research.
 However, there was absolutely nothing I could find on a retailer called W Hind in Barrow.
 Normally, if you can find information in online forums or genealogy websites.
 In this instance, I could find nothing and this was becoming a stumbling block to my purchase.

-Finally, I searched on the address and found an old advertisement for a W. Hird in Barrow-in-Furness.
+Finally, I searched for the address and found an old advertisement for a W. Hird in Barrow-in-Furness.
 In support of this, there was a record for a William Hird, a jeweller aged 73, in the Lancashire census for 1911.
 Then I played around with the font and managed to reproduce a script that matched the engraving on the movement.